Celebrate how you can shine like Sally Ride.

 - Mary Golda Ross (Cherokee) performed classified research on aircraft and rockets in Lockheed’s Skunk Works Division.

 - She helped write NASA’s Planetary Flight Handbook, a guide to space travel in the solar system.

-- Read more about Ross's life and legacy in the Smithsonian's American Indian Magazine.
+- Read more about Ross's life and legacy in a recent blog.

 Henrietta Swan Leavitt: Astronomer